The Highland Center © 2018

 Find out more on our rooms and reservations pages.

 The Inn staff enjoy touring the county and we will be happy to show you interesting sites on the county map from our own Highland day trips.
 We usually get a sandwich at one of the places mentioned on our Dining Out page and picnic somewhere along the route.
 Restrooms are not plentiful along the rural routes and few are public.
 Courtesy would suggest you buy something if you want to use the restroom at a country store.
 Likewise if you think your only alternative would be to use an outhouse at one of the country churches, remember to leave it exactly as you found it.

 ~ Respect private property.
 Many county residents allow access to their property, but don't assume everyone will.
 Laws regarding rivers and creeks in Virginia are complicated.
 Once you are in a sizeable river, usually it is state property.
 Getting to the river is a different matter and may involve private property.

 ~ Some County roads will have cattle-guards.
 Sometimes this may mean the County road ended.
 Watch for the "End of State Maintenance" sign to know when you are going onto private property.

 The Highland County Chamber of Commerce also has a Driving Tour brochure in acrobat reader pdf format.
 A map of the county is usually available at the Front Desk.
-The Chamber is also developing a walking tour of McDowell.
+The Chamber also has developed a walking tour of McDowell.